Frequently Asked Questions

 What's the difference between an Honors course and a regular course?

-Honors courses are more challenging and rigorous than their counterparts in the regular course listings.
+Honors courses are more challenging and rigorous.
 In addition to covering more material, Honors classes ask you to think more deeply about the topic at hand.

 How many Honors classes do I have to take?

 There are no minimum course requirements to participate in the Honors Program.
 However, to graduate as an Honors Program Scholar, you must complete 18 hours of Honors courses, some of which must come from the Core Seminar.

 What are Core Seminars, and are they required?

 Core Seminars combine two courses from different disciplines.
 For example, the Core Seminar Introduction to Global Studies/Ethics examines environmental ethics within the context of the history of humans’ impact on the environment.
 If you wish to graduate as an Honors Program Scholar, you must take a Core Seminar.